SoranRad/MimetypeDetective/README.md

 ### Using To File Validation

-I will develop some attributes in asp.net to validate files via this library.
+I will develope some attributes in asp.net to validate files via this library.

 I’ll link it here so follow us.